sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 **Constant state assumptions**

 Consider the following example authored by an Add-In developer.
-This call is invoked from the GUI thread, and the intent here is to delete the specified layer from the active viewís map.
+This call is invoked from the GUI thread, and the intent here is to delete the specified layer from the active view‚Äôs map.

 ```C#
 private Task DeleteSelectedLayerAsync(Layer layer)